 “It was tough so I came up here on research to find eight or nine newly married Asian couple.
 I was here for a week.
 I took them to a coffee and asked them about their sex life!

 “It was embarrassing and difficult thing to do.
 The scene where the couple go to the hotel came from my conversations.
-One person told me that he couldn’t take his wife home and had to take her to a hotel.”
+One person told me that he couldn’t take his wife home and had to take her to

 The movie is sure to be a hit with many Asian young couples who will be able to relate to the situation Vina and Atul find themselves in.